 The Council and how its run will be a collaborative effort over time with the opinions and wishes of the young people placed at the core of how their time here is filled.

-About Shaun Dunne Back to Top
+About Shaun Dunne

 Shaun Dunne is Artist in Residence at The Ark with responsibility for the Children’s Council.
 He is a theatre-artist and playwright living in Dublin.
 Having studied the BA in Journalism from DCU, he is mostly interested in making work that talks about Ireland today.

 Recent projects include The Waste Ground Party at the Abbey Theatre, Advocacy at Project Arts Centre and I've to mind her (Dublin Theatre Festival, 2013).
 Shaun is also the writer in association for Talking Shop Ensemble and recently worked as a key facilitator on THEATREclub's The Game.